-“The principle of ‘incorporation by reference’ of an Arbitration Clause, from another document or contract is a well-established principle in Arbitration Jurisprudence [Clements v.
+“The principle of ‘incorporation by reference’ of an Arbitration Clause, from another document or contract, is a well-established principle in Arbitration Jurisprudence [Clements v.
 Devon Country Insurance Committee, 1 KB 94; Macleod Ross and Co.
 Ltd. v.
 Compagnie d’ Assurances Generales L’Helvetia of St Gall, 1 Lloyd’s Rep 12 (CA)].
-This principle has been followed by Courts in India, and has been given statutory recognition in Section 7(5) of The 1996 Act.
-Section 7(5) states that the reference in a contract to a document containing an Arbitration Clause, constitutes a valid Arbitration Agreement, if the contract is in writing, and the reference is specifically made to incorporate the Arbitration Clause as a part of the contract.
+This principle has been followed by Courts in India, and has been given statutory recognition in Section 7(5).
+Section 7(5) states, the reference in a contract to a document containing an Arbitration Clause, constitutes a valid Arbitration Agreement, if the contract is in writing, and the reference is specifically made to incorporate the Arbitration Clause as a part of the contract.
 The Arbitration Agreement need not necessarily be in the form of a clause in the substantive contract itself.
 It could be an independent agreement; or it could be incorporated by reference either from a parent agreement, or by reference to a standard form contract.

-Section 7(5) of The 1996 Act, closely replicates Article 7(2) of The UNCITRAL Model Law as it stood prior to the 2006 Amendment.
-Section 6(2) of The English Arbitration Act, 1996 is pari materia to Section 7(5) of The 1996 Act.
-The Queen’s Bench Division, Commercial Court in Sea Trade Maritime Corporation, EWHC 2530 (Comm) held that the general words of incorporation of a standard form contract were enough to incorporate an Arbitration Clause.
+Section 7(5) closely replicates Article 7(2) of The UNCITRAL Model Law as it stood prior to the 2006 Amendment.
+Section 6(2) of The English Arbitration Act, 1996 is pari materia to Section 7(5).
+The Queen’s Bench Division, Commercial Court in Sea Trade Maritime Corporation, EWHC 2530 (Comm) held, the general words of incorporation of a standard form contract were enough to incorporate an Arbitration Clause.
 The question of incorporation of an Arbitration Clause from an earlier contract by general reference into a later contract, came up for consideration before the Queen’s Bench Division in Habas Sinai, EWHC 29 (Comm).
-In this case, the Court followed Sea Trade Maritime Corporation and held that a general reference to a contract containing an Arbitration Clause is sufficient for incorporation from a standard form of contract.
+In this case, Court followed Sea Trade Maritime Corporation and held, a general reference to a contract containing an Arbitration Clause is sufficient for incorporation from a standard form of contract.
 In Habas a distinction was made between a ‘single contract case’ and a ‘two-contract case’.
 A ‘single contract case’ is one where the Arbitration Clause is contained in a standard form contract to which there is a general reference in the contract between the parties.
 On the other hand, where the Arbitration Clause is contained in an earlier contract/some other contract, and a reference is made to incorporate it in the contract between the parties, it is a ‘two-contract case’.
-The Court held that incorporation by general reference in a single contract case is valid.
+Court held, incorporation by general reference in a single contract case is valid.
 However, in a ‘two-contract case’, where reference is made to an Arbitration Clause in a separate contract, the reference must be specific to the Arbitration Clause.
-The judgment in Habas has recently been affirmed by the Queen’s Bench Division in SEA2011 Inc. v.
+Habas has recently been affirmed by the Queen’s Bench Division in SEA2011 Inc. v.
 ICT Ltd., EWHC 520 (Comm).

-This Court in Inox Wind Ltd, (2018) 2 SCC 519 while adopting the ‘single contract case’ and ‘two-contract case’ principle laid down by Habas held that a general reference to a consensual standard form is sufficient for incorporation of an Arbitration Clause.
+This Court in Inox Wind Ltd, (2018) 2 SCC 519 while adopting the ‘single contract case’ and ‘two-contract case’ principle laid down by Habas held, a general reference to a consensual standard form is sufficient for incorporation of an Arbitration Clause.
 In other words, general reference to a standard form contract of one party, would be sufficient for incorporation of the Arbitration Clause.
-In this case, the Court expanded the application of this doctrine by holding that even a general reference to a standard form contract of one party, along with those of trade associations, and professional bodies would be sufficient to incorporate the Arbitration Clause.
+In this case, Court expanded the application of this doctrine by holding, even a general reference to a standard form contract of one party, along with those of trade associations, and professional bodies would be sufficient to incorporate the Arbitration Clause.

 In Renusagar Power Co.
-Ltd., 1 SCR 432 this Court observed that expressions such as ‘arising out of’, or ‘in respect of’, or ‘in connection with’, or ‘in relation to’, in the contract are of the widest amplitude, and content.
+Ltd., 1 SCR 432 this Court observed, expressions such as ‘arising out of’, or ‘in respect of’, or ‘in connection with’, or ‘in relation to’, in the contract are of the widest amplitude, and content.
 In Doypack Systems Pvt.
-Ltd., 1988 (36) ELT 201 (SC) this Court observed that expressions such as ‘pertaining to’, ‘in relation to’ and ‘arising out of’, are used in the expansive sense, and must be construed accordingly.
+Ltd., 1988 (36) ELT 201 (SC) this Court observed, expressions such as ‘pertaining to’, ‘in relation to’ and ‘arising out of’, are used in the expansive sense, and must be construed accordingly.